QIoT-fr-FR-utf8/qiot-acb.github.io/docs/organization.md

 ### T-shirt team

 Yes, we have a dedicated t-shirt for this event!
-See:

-[]

 ## Project Progress